CarVac/MeleeConchRuleset/ruleset.md

 Analog Input: Any Input device that measures a smoothly-changing value roughly proportional to a physical position or applied force

-Half-Range Analog Input (HRAI): any Analog Input device with a default output at the extreme end of its range
+Half-Range Analog Input (HRAI): any Analog Input device with a default output at one end of its range (ex.
+XBox controller trigger)

 Digitized Half-Range Analog Input (DHRAI): an intermediate digital value activated when a HRAI's value exceeds a constant rising-edge threshold and deactivated when it drops below a constant falling-edge threshold

-Full-Range Analog Input: any Analog Input device with a default output not at either end of its range
+Full-Range Analog Input: any Analog Input device with a default output at the center of its range

-Nonreturning Analog Input: any Analog Input device that does not automatically return to a default output (ex. physical volume slider)
+Nonreturning Analog Input: any Analog Input device that does not automatically return to a default output when the Actuator is released (ex. physical volume slider)

 Two-Axis Analog Input: any Analog Input device which consists of two independently-controllable Full-Range Analog Inputs that share an Actuator (ex. analog stick)

 Digital Input: Any Input device that produces exactly two possible values according to a physical position or applied force (ex. button)

-Combined Analog Digital Input (CADI): An Analog Input device which over the course of its travel activates an electrically distinct Digital Input (ex.
-GCC triggers)
+Combined Analog Digital Input (CADI): A Half-Range Analog Input device which over the course of its travel activates an electrically distinct Digital Input (ex.
+GCC trigger)

 Emulated Combined Analog Digital Input (Emulated CADI): A HRAI acting simultaneously as a HRAI and a DHRAI so as to emulate the behavior of a CADI